OpenTreeOfLife/reference-taxonomy/doc/method/results-discussion.md

 ### OTU coverage

-We set out to get coverage of the Open Tree corpus of phylogenetic trees.
-Curators have mapped 514346 of 538728 OTUs from 2871 curated studies to OTT taxa, or 95.5%.
-(371 studies, those having less than 50% OTUs mapped, were excluded, as such a low mapping rate usually indicates incomplete curation.)
+We set out to cover the OTUs in the Open Tree corpus of phylogenetic trees.
+To assess this, we looked at the 2871 curated studies having at least 50% of OTUs mapped to OTT (excluding 371 from the total set).
+A low mapping rate usually indicates incomplete curation, not an inability to map to OTT.
+Curators have mapped 514346 of 538728 OTUs from these studies to OTT taxa, or 95.5%.

-To assess the reason the remaining 4.5% being unmapped, we investigated a small random sample of 10 OTUs.
-In three cases, the label was a genus name followed by "sp" (e.g. "Euglena sp"), suggesting an unwillingness to make any use of an OTU not classified to species.
-In the remaining seven cases, the taxon was already in OTT, and additional curator effort would find it.
-(Two of these were misspellings in the phylogeny source; one was present under a different name-string (subspecies in OTT, valid species in study); and in the remaining four cases, the taxon may have been added to OTT after the study was curated, or the curation task was left incomplete.)
+To assess the reason for the remaining 4.5% of OTUs being unmapped, we investigated a random sample of 10 OTUs.
+In three cases, the label was a genus name in OTT followed by "sp" (e.g. "Euglena sp"), suggesting the curator's unwillingness to make use of an OTU not classified to species.
+In the remaining seven cases, the taxon was already in OTT, and additional curator effort would have found it.
+Two of these were misspellings in the phylogeny source; one was present under a slightly different name-string (subspecies in OTT, species in study, the study reflecting a very recent reclassification); and in the remaining four cases, either the taxon was added to OTT after the study was curated, or the curation task was left incomplete.

-[need to explain what curation has to do with it?... appears to be wandering off topic]
+[do we need to explain what curation has to do with it?...]

 * compare OTT's coverage of phylesystem with coverage by NCBI, GBIF (i.e. how well does OTT do what it's supposed to do, compared to ready-made taxonomies?
-OTT gets 95% of OTUs, NCBI only gets ??92%??)
+OTT gets 95% of OTUs, NCBI only gets ??92%??
+  (besides just being interesting, this will tell us whether we could have gotten away with just NCBI, or if GBIF and the rest were really needed.)
+  (how about GNI?? trying to think of an independent name source to compare to, as a control?)
-* number of OTUs that are mapped, that come from NCBI - I previously measured this as about 97% of OTUs in phylesystem
+* number of OTUs that are mapped, that come from NCBI - I previously measured this as about 97% of OTUs in phylesystem (actually 97% of taxon names, not OTUs)
-* what about unmapped OTUs?  how many are binomials?
+* what about unmapped OTUs?  of those, how many are binomials (and presumably mappable)?
-  (need to distinguish unmapped because someone tried and failed, from unmapped because nobody bothered.  check to see how many other OTUs in the study are mapped (measure of attempt), and/or just look up binomials in OTT and look for failures)

-[can we find *any* OTUs that do not have a taxon in OTT? rather difficult.]
+[can we find *any* OTUs that do not have a taxon in OTT? rather difficult.  this is what the additions feature was for.]

 ### Taxonomic coverage

-OTT has 2.1M, vs. 1.6M for Catalogue of Life (CoL).
-The number is larger because OTT has many names that are either not valid or not current.
+OTT has 2.1M binomials (presumptive valid names), vs. 1.6M for Catalogue of Life (CoL).
+The number is larger because OTT has many names that are either not valid or not currently accepted.

-Since GBIF includes the 2011 edition of CoL [2011], OTT's coverage includes everything in that edition of CoL.
+Since the GBIF source we used includes the 2011 edition of CoL [2011], OTT's coverage includes everything in that edition of CoL.

-This level of coverage meets Open Tree's taxonomic coverage goal.
+This level of coverage would seem to meet Open Tree's taxonomic coverage goal [hmm, hard to make a definite statement since the goal is 'best effort' rather than quantitative]

-[Consider evaluating against HHDB (hemihomonyms) - for coverage and/or accuracy (ideally we would have all senses of each HHDB polysemy)]
+[As another coverage check, and test of alignment, consider evaluating against HHDB (hemihomonyms) - (ideally we would have all senses of each HHDB polysemy, in the right places)

 ### Backbone quality

-[Not clear what to measure here.]

-* what comparison to make - NCBI, GBIF, IRMNG ... ?  ratio of
-  nonterminal to terminal (branching factor) ... ?  average branching factor controlled for tip set ... ?
+* We can check for resolution compared to other taxonomies, e.g. NCBI, GBIF, IRMNG.
+Crude measure is ratio of nonterminal to terminal = average branching factor.
+Might be good to control for tip set (use same set of species for every taxonomy) and/or only look at taxa above the species level.
-* how phylogenetic is it?  how many nodes are found paraphyletic as a result of supertree synthesis?
+* How phylogenetically accurate is it?
+One test of this: How many nodes are found paraphyletic as a result of supertree synthesis?
-  2614 contested taxa (out of ...?).  ideally we would compare meaningfully to NCBI, GBIF. http://files.opentreeoflife.org/synthesis/opentree7.0/output/subproblems/index.html#contested
+  2614 contested taxa (out of ...?).
+Ideally we would compare meaningfully to NCBI, GBIF, but this would require new syntheses... http://files.opentreeoflife.org/synthesis/opentree7.0/output/subproblems/index.html#contested

-Comparing the OTT backbone with Ruggiero et al. taxonomy of all life to order:
-(counts are for taxa *above* order.)
-(Maybe a 3-way comparison, OTT / Ruggiero / synthesis?)
+Comparing the OTT backbone with Ruggiero et al. taxonomy of all life to order: (counts are for taxa *above* order.)
+(Maybe a 3-way comparison, OTT / Ruggiero / synthesis?
+We can ask which has fewer inconsistencies, Ruggiero or OTT.

+Following is the breakdown of Ruggiero taxa in comparison to OTT:

  * conflicts\_with: 83  (R. taxa that are paraphyletic per OTT)
  * resolves: 119  (R. taxa that provide resolution to OTT)